VoicuTomut/ase-fast/doc/ase/md.rst

 Example: See the tutorial :ref:`md_tutorial`.

-It is also possible to use :class:`ase.md.langevinbaoab.LangevinBAOAB` by running without a target pressure or stress; this class is described :ref:`below <langevin-baoab-description>`.
+It is also possible to use :class:`ase.md.langevinbaoab.LangevinBAOAB` for NVE or NPH (variable cell) by running without a target temperature;
+this class is described :ref:`below <langevin-baoab-description>`.

 Velocity Verlet dynamics
 ------------------------